Kuli Kuli, Inc.: Funding

 On May 6, 2013, Kuli Kuli launched an Indiegogo campaign that raised $52,997 for fund for the first manufacturing run.
 In 2015, Kuli Kuli received a Clinton Foundation grant, and raised another $100,000 on Indiegogo.
-In 2017, Kuli Kuli closed a $4.25m Series A with Kellogg’s new venture capital fund eighteen94 capital and in 2019, a $6.34m Series B with Griffith Foods.
+In 2017, Kuli Kuli closed a $4.25m Series A with Kellogg’s new venture capital fund, and in 2019, a $6.34m Series B with Griffith Foods.
 More recently, Kuli kuli has raised $1.3m in debt financing from Whole Foods Market and impact investors to support the launch of their gummy supplements line.

 Products

 Moringa powders are made from the dried and milled leaves of the tree Moringa oleifera.